tom-davies/recipe-book/docs/fermented/garlic-ginger-paste.md

 | 1 Bay leaf                        |

 !!! warning inline end
-    Open and close the jar every day to prevent excess gas build up and explosion.
+    Open and close the jar **every day** to prevent excess gas build up and explosion

 1. Put everything in a jar with a lid
 2. Wait a week